-Feasible scenarios 197 must paired with potential management and intervention options, and screened by applying pre-defined criteria.
+Feasible scenarios210 must be paired with potential management and intervention options, and screened by applying pre-defined criteria.
 This is done in order to ensure that the evaluations are comparable, and to make the ranking of scenarios and eutrophication management options, in sequence of feasibility, possible.
 Scenarios and management options screening criteria could include:

-- ▶ Economic considerations;
+- Economic considerations;

 - Socio-political considerations;

 - Ecological considerations;

-- Recreational and/ or eco-tourism aspects;
+- Recreational, cultural and/or eco-tourism aspects;

 - Legal considerations;

-- ► Technical viability (physical and operational); and
+- Technical viability (physical and operational); and

-- ▶ Statutory and institutional responsibilities, including co-operative arrangements.
+- > Statutory and institutional responsibilities, including co-operative arrangements.

-Options are mostly compared through cost-benefit analysis^[26].
+Options are mostly compared through cost-benefit analysis^[30].